Fair Trade and Ethical Sourcing

 Farms that earned the Fair Trade certification became eligible to join co-ops who were part of large multinational organizations.
 These co-ops provided services for the farms, including soil analysis, education, and most important: a market for the farms to sell their coffee.

-- Direct trading with the farmers in place of a middleman; and
+Direct trading with the farmers in place of a middleman

-So as long as a farm meets these criteria, they’re eligible for a Fair Trade label which 1) earns them a more reasonable living wage, 2) keeps them accountable for better practices, and 3) helps their coffee sell stateside with the added Fair Trade incentive, because who doesn’t want to support farmers?
-So if you see a Fair Trade label on your coffee, you can rest assured you’re doing the best you can with your buck to help out small farmers.
+So as long as a farm meets these criteria, they’re eligible for a Fair Trade label which earns them a more reasonable living wage, keeps them accountable for better practices, and helps their coffee sell stateside with the added Fair Trade incentive.

 Fair Trade vs Ethical Sourcing

 Next you might ask, “so if there’s not a Fair Trade label, was it sourced unethically?”
-The short answer is no, but with all things, it’s complicated.
+The short answer is no!
 We mentioned earlier that Fair Trade exists for one group: small farms who can’t reach the crowded market, currently saturated by corporate coffee.

-Unfortunately, both of these coffees (non-Fair Trade, but still ethically sourced) sit on shelves without a label or name tag.
+Unfortunately, these coffees (non-Fair Trade, but still ethically sourced) sit on shelves without a label or name tag.
 They’re often a much higher quality (because of their elevated methods which drive a higher price), but other than that, there’s no clear-cut way to point them out.
+This is where it becomes Lucky Goat’s job to highlight the quality of a coffee and the care that went into selecting it.